couchdeveloper/RXPromise/README.md

         });
 ```

-The code above chains four asynchronous tasks and a last one which just immediately returns the result respectively an error, which is executed on the main thread - since here it has been explicitly defined.
+The code above chains four asynchronous tasks and a last one which returns an _immediate_ result: the result of the last task or the error of the first task that failed.
+The asynchronous methods `async_B`, `async_C` and `async_D` are invoked on a _implicit_ execution context.
+That execution context is actualy a _concurrent dispatch queue_.

+The last handler on the other hand executes on the main thread - as specified through using the `thenOn` property.

-The first promise will be obtained through invoking the first asynchronous task via `[self async_A]`.
-The return value - a promise - will be immediately used to define the handlers via the `then` property whose completion handler just invokes the next asynchronous task `async_B`:
+The _root promise_, that is the first promise which has no parent promise, will be obtained through invoking the first asynchronous task via `[self async_A]`.
+The return value - a promise, whose parent is the root promise - will be immediately used to define the handlers via the `then` property whose completion handler just invokes the next asynchronous task `async_B`:

 ```objective-c
 [self async_A].then(